MicrosoftDocs/sql-docs/docs/advanced-analytics/concepts/extensibility-framework.md

 The purpose of the extensibility framework is to provide an interface between SQL Server and data science languages such as R and Python, reducing friction when moving data science solutions into production, and protecting data exposed during the development process.
 By executing a trusted scripting language within a secure framework managed by SQL Server, database administrators can maintain security while allowing data scientists access to enterprise data.

-The following diagram visually describes opportunities and benefits of the extensible artchitecture.
+The following diagram visually describes opportunities and benefits of the extensible architecture.

   ![Goals of integration with SQL Server](../media/ml-service-value-add.png "Machine Learning Services Value Add")